ying-tang/help-documentation/_userguides/cloud_images/image_patch_list_20160910/Image_Release_Notes_2016-09-10.md

 #### **Summary of Image Updates in the Latest Release**

-These release notes describe the system updates and new features applied to IBM Blue Box Cloud Images of Release 2016-09-10 in comparison with the images of Release 2016-06-07, published in June, 2016.
+These release notes describe the system updates and new features applied to IBM Bluemix Private Cloud Images of Release 2016-09-10 in comparison with the images of Release 2016-06-07, published in June, 2016.

 From this release, all of our cloud images were updated based on the latest official images specs.